Film: 1920s–1960s: Evolution in sound

 The evolution of sound in cinema began with the idea of combining moving images with existing phonograph sound technology.
 Early sound-film systems, such as Thomas Edison's Kinetoscope and the Vitaphone used by Warner Bros., laid the groundwork for synchronized sound in film.
 The Vitaphone system, produced alongside Bell Telephone Company and Western Electric, faced initial resistance due to expensive equipping costs, but sound in cinema gained acceptance with movies like Don Juan (1926) and The Jazz Singer (1927).

-American film studios, while Europe standardized on Tobis-Klangfilm and Tri-Ergon systems.
+Meanwhile, Europe standardized on Tobis-Klangfilm and Tri-Ergon systems.
 This new technology allowed for greater fluidity in film, giving rise to more complex and epic movies like King Kong (1933).

-As the television threat emerged in the 1940s and 1950s, the film industry needed to innovate to attract audiences.
+As the threat of television emerged in the 1940s and 1950s, the film industry needed to innovate to attract audiences.
 In terms of sound technology, this meant the development of surround sound and more sophisticated audio systems, such as Cinerama's seven-channel system.
 However, these advances required a large number of personnel to operate the equipment and maintain the sound experience in theaters.
+As an extra step, major film studios also started buying interests in TV stations, gaining a majority control of television studios by 1948.

 In 1966, Dolby Laboratories introduced the Dolby A noise reduction system, which became a standard in the recording industry and eliminated the hissing sound associated with earlier standardization efforts.
-Dolby Stereo, a revolutionary surround sound system, followed and allowed cinema designers to take acoustics into consideration when designing theaters.
+Dolby Stereo, a revolutionary surround sound system that was introduced audiences by 1977, followed and allowed cinema designers to take acoustics into consideration when designing theaters.
 This innovation enabled audiences in smaller venues to enjoy comparable audio experiences to those in larger city theaters.

-Today, the future of sound in film remains uncertain, with potential influences from artificial intelligence, remastered audio, and personal viewing experiences shaping its development.
-However, it is clear that the evolution of sound in cinema has been marked by continuous innovation and a desire to create more immersive and engaging experiences for audiences.
+Today, the future of sound in film remains uncertain, with potential influences from artificial intelligence (AI), remastered audio, and personal viewing experiences shaping its development.
+However, the evolution of sound in cinema has been marked by continuous innovation and a desire to create more immersive and engaging experiences for audiences.

 1930s: Evolution in color

 A significant technological advancement in film was the introduction of "natural color," where color was captured directly from nature through photography, as opposed to being manually added to black-and-white prints using techniques like hand-coloring or stencil-coloring.
 Early color processes often produced colors that appeared far from "natural".
 Unlike the rapid transition from silent films to sound films, color's replacement of black-and-white happened more gradually.

-The crucial innovation was the three-strip version of the Technicolor process, first used in animated cartoons in 1932.
+A crucial innovation was the three-strip version of the Technicolor process, first used in animated cartoons in 1932.
 The process was later applied to live-action short films, specific sequences in feature films, and finally, for an entire feature film, Becky Sharp, in 1935.
 Although the process was expensive, the positive public response, as evidenced by increased box office revenue, generally justified the additional cost.
 Consequently, the number of films made in color gradually increased year after year.
 One of the first mainstream films to use color was The Wizard of Oz (1939).